graymanconcepts/colorscribe/README.md

 # ColorScribe

-ColorScribe is a modern web application that helps you manage and organize your color palettes efficiently.
-Built with React and TypeScript, it provides an intuitive interface for creating, storing, and managing AI generated images for your use.
+ColorScribe is a modern web application that harnesses the power of AI to generate stunning artwork.
+Built with React and TypeScript, it provides an intuitive interface for creating, customizing, and managing AI-generated images for your creative projects.

 ## 📸 Screenshot